zurb/F5-accessibility-audit/readme.md

   [disabled] attribute.

 - with our display none calls, we should use aria-hidden as well.
+- For input elements, use other visbility techniques to make the input invisible but still focusable.

 ## Tooltips
 - We should use alt with tooltips to make it useable for keyboard users as well.